Latest News

 CONGO IS a major source of COBALT and TIN

-The lawsuit claims that a study by the University of Nottingham published in 2025 revealed forced and child labor at Congolese sites connected to Apple suppliers.
+The lawsuit alleged that a University of Nottingham report published in this year revealed forced and child labor at Congolese sites connected to Apple suppliers.

 Requests for comment from Ningxia Orient JiuJiang JinXin, and Jiujiang Tanbre were not immediately responded to.

-Congo, which provides about 70% of world cobalt, and significant quantities of tin tantalum, and tungsten (used in computers, phones, and batteries), did not respond immediately to a comment request.
+The Congo, which provides about 70% of world cobalt, as well as significant quantities of tin tantalum, and tungsten, used in computers, phones, and batteries, did not respond immediately to a comment request.
 Rwanda did not respond immediately to a comment request.

 Apple claims that 76% of the cobalt used in its devices will be recycled by 2024.
-However, IRAdvocates alleges that its accounting method includes ore from conflict areas.
+However, the IRAdvocates suit alleges that its accounting method includes ore from conflict areas.

 (source: Reuters)